 Keep It Old-School

 Depending on your target audience, you may want to keep your landing pages old-school.
 This is especially true for industrial websites, which don’t need to be flashy, sleek, or modern.
-They need to be functional.
+Instead, they need to be functional.

 If your customers care more about sourcing a specific product (say, a car part) than being awed by your design, it’s best to settle on a simple theme.
-Focus on improving your website navigation and managing your stock.
+Then, focus on improving your website navigation and managing your stock.

 Golf Cart Tire Supply has chosen a retro design as their target customer will not care what the website looks like.
 All they want is to easily find the parts they need and have them delivered as soon as possible.